RuYunW/Code_of_course_NLP/3-sequence_tagging/readme.md

 1. Change Config/config.json
 2. if this is your first time run the project, run `python preprocess.py` before training
 2. to train your model, run `python train.py`
-3. to eval test set, run `test.py`
+3. to eval test set, run `python test.py`
-4. if figures of records is needed, run `figure_painter.py`
+4. if figures of records is needed, run `python figure_painter.py`

 ## Some Instructions
 1. The backbone of the model is BERT-BASE.